puppetlabs/puppet-docs/source/learning/modules.markdown

 ### Files

 Puppet can serve files from modules, and it works identically regardless of whether you're doing serverless or agent/master Puppet.
 Everything in the `files` directory in the ntp module is available under the `puppet:///modules/ntp/` URL.
-Likewise, a `test.txt` file in the `testing` module could be retrieved as `puppet:///modules/testing/test.txt`.
+Likewise, a `test.txt` file in the `testing` module's `files` could be retrieved as `puppet:///modules/testing/test.txt`.

 ### Tests

 Once you start writing modules you plan to keep for more than a day or two, read our brief guide to [module smoke testing][smoke].
-It's pretty simple, and can pay off.
+It's pretty simple, and will eventually pay off.

 ### Templates